tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

     <a href="http://i.imgur.com/zaIwNkG.jpg"><img src="http://i.imgur.com/zaIwNkG.jpg" alt="warp9racing supermoto rear wheel, malaligned" style="height: 1033px;"/></a>

-I removed the rear wheel and measured the distance from the wheel hub shaft (against which the bushings sit) to surface of the ABS sensor ring.
+I removed the rear wheel and measured the distance from the wheel hub shaft (against which the bushings sit) to surface of the ABS sensor ring, by first placing a straight-edge along the ABS sensor ring.

 <a href="http://i.imgur.com/L5qWMcN.jpg"><img src="http://i.imgur.com/L5qWMcN.jpg" alt="measure malaligned rear wheel" style="width: 688px;"/></a>

-I first measured this distance, using the factory wheel.
+I first measured the distance from the bottom edge to the wheel hub shaft, using the factory wheel.
 The resulting distance is `18.93mm`.

 <a href="http://i.imgur.com/yGZbZ9a.jpg"><img src="http://i.imgur.com/yGZbZ9a.jpg" alt="measure factory rear wheel" style="height: 688px;"/></a>